Skip to content

 Creating Barplots

-The distribution of any dataset across categorical features can be explored in Edge by first highlighting the feature you wish to investigate, then navigating to Barplot from the New View section of the Menu Bar.
+The distribution of any dataset across categorical features can be explored in conode by first highlighting the feature you wish to investigate, then navigating to Barplot from the New View section of the Menu Bar.
 A new view will open containing the scenarios organised in a bar plot structure.

 Creating Histograms

-The distribution of a set of nodes according to their connections to a metric can be explored in Edge by highlighting both the metric and set of nodes you wish to analyse, then navigating to Histogram from the New View section of the Menu Bar.
+The distribution of a set of nodes according to their connections to a metric can be explored in conode by highlighting both the metric and set of nodes you wish to analyse, then navigating to Histogram from the New View section of the Menu Bar.

 Creating Scatter-plots